The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 What auction did they come up with

 Milgrom and Wilson not only analyzed and improved existing mechanisms.
-Together with another American economist, Preston McAfee, they invented a new type of auction - the simultaneous multi-round auction, which was first used in the allocation of frequencies for mobile communications in the United States.
+They, along with another American economist, Preston McAfee, invented a new type of auction - a simultaneous multi-round auction, which was first used in the allocation of frequencies for mobile communications in the United States.

 Practice has shown that the frequency allocation mechanisms that existed at that time in the United States were not suitable.

 The main difficulty was that mobile operators wanted to have one or more frequencies throughout the country in order to build a national network.
-Before that, the distribution was carried out at the regional level (there were different opinions in the business community as to what licenses should be - regional or national).
+Before this, the distribution was carried out at the regional level (there were different opinions in the business community regarding what licenses should be - regional or national).
 As a result, companies received a set of different frequencies in different regions.

 The cost of a particular frequency in a particular region for a particular operator depended on what other frequencies this operator has in this region and throughout the country.